bioDSC

 The data

-I downloaded the Arabidopsis Col-0 TAIR10.1 and Oy-0 genome assemblies with the following script, moved them to a folder called data
+I downloaded the Arabidopsis Col-0 TAIR10.1 and Oy-0 genome assemblies with the following script, moved them to a folder called data, and unzipped them:

 (syri) [mpaauw@omics-h0 02_Ath_synteny]$ cat download_genoomes.sh